 A small publisher in London, Strange Attractor is a publisher of the strange, the unique and the unpopular (their word).
 By small, we mean it is only a 2 person team who believe and champion the works by innovative authors.
 Started in 2003 by Mark Pilkington and Jamie Sutcliffe, this company believes in collaborating with authors to help share their story.
-Focusing only on groundbreaking works, research that has never been published before, they are distributed via MIT Press.
+Focusing only on ground-breaking works, research that has never been published before, they are distributed via MIT Press.
 While they do not print fiction, if your story is surreal or strange and deals with the supernatural, they may be interested.
+Submissions can be emailed with a brief summary of your book (not more than 800 words) and an individual breakdown of the chapters (if available).
 Read the submission guidelines here before submitting your manuscript.

 5. Seren Books

 One of Wales’ most famous and experienced publishers accepting unsolicited manuscripts, Seren Books was started in 1981 in Bridgend.
 Aiming to reach international audiences with local stories, they have managed to find and publish interesting stories by first time authors.
 The genres they print include fiction, poems, short story collections, travel, classics, history, memoirs, drama and sport.
 While they accept unsolicited manuscripts for poetry and non-fiction, there are certain stipulations.